stoplightio/formtron/docs/FormtronSchema.md

 ### Conditional enable/disable of fields <!-- omit in toc -->

-Exactly the same as for `show` except the field is called `enable`.
+Exactly the same as for `show` except the field is called `enabled`.

 ### Dynamic `options` for selects <!-- omit in toc -->